Training Program

 1. Direct Service

 A primary focus of the internship is on individual and group psychotherapy.
 The degree of involvement in each of these areas will vary depending on the interns' interests, skill levels, and knowledge, as well as, Center needs.
 In addition to scheduled appointments, direct service includes triage, urgent care and crisis intervention.
 Direct service will involve approximately 50% of the intern's time.
 This area includes counseling and psychotherapy related to personal and educational concerns as well as outreach and consultation activities.
 The Center has a service delivery model which is primarily short-term but allows for trainees to have long-term cases.
 This allows interns the opportunity to develop their skills with both short and long term therapy with a wide range of psychological issues.
 Group therapy is also an integral component of direct service.
-Each intern will co-facilitate an ongoing general therapy group each semester, as well as a psycho-educational groups.
+Each intern will co-facilitate an ongoing general therapy group each semester, as well as a psycho-educational group.
 Recent psycho-educational group offerings include Stress Management, Mindfulness, Managing Your Emotions, Managing Depression, How to Worry Well, Self-Compassion, and Body Image.
-In past years interns have also had the opportunity to develop a psychoeducation group based upon their own professional interests.
+Interns also have the opportunity to develop a psychoeducation group based upon their own professional interests.

 2. Crisis Intervention Services